 Yep, I see you 🙂

-Stop scrolling aimlessly, and start using your social accounts to get some freelance writing gigs!
+Stop scrolling aimlessly for hours every day, and start using your social accounts to get some freelance writing gigs!

 LinkedIn is still one of the best social platforms to get freelance writing clients.

 Set up a profile with a great bio that will get you noticed, then start connecting with people, engaging with their posts, and searching for available jobs.